bgates/recipes/README.md

 how often does a recipe contain another recipe?

-can a meal also have straight ingredients?
+a meal can have both recipes and ingredients. selecting a recipe gets its name in the field.